janymuong/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 # JavaScript - Web jQuery

-This project aims to explore and understand the concepts of front-end development using `JavaScript` and `jQuery`.
-The goal is to gain proficiency in DOM manipulation, event handling, making AJAX requests/calls, and utilizing the power of jQuery to simplify front-end programming.
+Explores front-end development using `JavaScript` and `jQuery`.
+The goal is to gain proficiency in `DOM` manipulation, event handling, making AJAX requests/calls, and utilizing the power of jQuery to simplify front-end programming.

 ## File Info:
 > **Note**: